-An incisional hernia may develop after any surgical procedure requiring surgical “incisions”.
+An incisional hernia may develop after any surgical procedure requiring surgical incisions.
 A parastomal hernia surfaces around the stoma and may follow any surgery for colostomy, ileostomy, or urinary diversion.
-There is debate concerning the incidence of parastomal and incisional hernias, but it is supposed to range between 20-30% of total interventions.
+There is debate about incidence of parastomal and incisional hernias, but it ranges between 20-30% of total interventions.
 The success rate for surgical repair in both types of hernia is quite low as the recurrence rate stands close to 50%.

-Regarding parastomal hernias solely, studies show a rather common occurrence during the first years subsequent to ileostomy or colostomy surgery.
+Studies show a rather common occurrence of parastomal hernias during the first years subsequent to ileostomy or colostomy surgery.
 The incidence of parastomal herniation is approximately up to 48% on end-colostomies, 31% on loop-colostomies, 40% on ileostomies, and 28% on loop-ileostomies.

 “Parastomal hernias continue to be a common complication after stoma surgery.
 Their rate of incidence varies between 4% and 48%.
 Although most asymptomatic hernias are well tolerated and can be managed conservatively, approximately 30% of hernias require surgical intervention for symptoms that include bowel strangulation, obstruction, bleeding, parastomal pain, poorly fitting appliances, and leakage”6

 What may cause a Parastomal or an Incisional Hernia?

 Certain situations make a person susceptible to developing a hernia: surgeries that take intestine around and not through the rectus abdominus muscle (which helps to hold the stoma); circumstances that weaken the abdominal wall, such as obesity, malnutrition, corticosteroid use, wound infection, and age; undue intra-abdominal pressure from lifting objects or chronic coughing; and presence of chronic conditions such as diabetes, and lung disease.